tecnomod-um/oquare-metrics/README.md

     with:
         reasoner: HERMIT

-    # Only plot model, subcategories and metrics but not categories and their evolution
+    # Only plot model, subfeatures and metrics but not features and their evolution
     - name: Ontology plots configurtion
     uses: Emdien/oquare-metrics@v1
     with:
-        category-plot: false
+        feature-plot: false
         evolution-plot: false

     # Ignore src/ontologies/imports/null_ontology.owl since its empty